 You can define which notifications you wish to receive in your phone’s settings or turn off notifications altogether from your training computer.

-Allows you to update the software to the latest version with a USB cable.
+Allows you to update the software to the latest version with a USB.

 Offers an easy way to follow your training, activity and progress in the Polar Flow web service.
 You can see your data in a daily, monthly or weekly view.